twitter logo facebook logo

 Started in 2009, the first Tour de Tippah was a Girl Scout Gold Award project.
 Geordi Talley of Ripley thought it would be great if Tippah County had its own yearly bicycle ride that would promote cycling awareness in Tippah County and bring visitors from other cities into North Mississippi.
 Her goal was to create an event that would carry on long after she finished high school and off to college.
 She worked with avid cyclists and Girl Scout supporters to create the Tour de Tippah, which was held in the fall of 2009 with approximately 30 riders.
 In 2010, Ripley Main Street Association took over sponsorship of the event, and the ride continues to grow each year.

 The Tour de Tippah rest stops are some of the best.
-Your rest stop hostesses will be local Girl Scout troops that make stopping not only a relief from the ride but fun.
-The girl scouts will cheer you on, get your snacks for you, fill up your water bottles and even hold your bike while you take a break.
-Pre-registered riders will be guaranteed a Tour de Tippah t-shirt and biker’s goodie bag, filled with useful items for cycling and every day.
-There will even be a drawing for a special prize.
+Your rest stop hosts will be local groups that make stopping not only a relief from the ride but fun.
+They will cheer you on, get your snacks for you, fill up your water bottles and even hold your bike while you take a break.
+Pre-registered riders will be guaranteed a Tour de Tippah poly t-shirt and biker’s goodie bag, filled with useful items for cycling and every day.

 After the ride, the Ripley Middle School Beta Club will serve participants all you can eat of some of the best locally smoked pulled pork bbq sandwiches and fixins.
 The desserts are a variety of all homemade cookies and brownies, along with lots of tall tales from the ride.